Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Buttons

 Buttons are labels that, when selected, initiate an action that allows the user to complete a task.

 Guidelines for buttons include:

+- Use sentence case.
 - Avoid introductory labels for buttons; the button label should be enough.
 - Be consistent with button placement across different UI elements.
 For example, don't reverse the placement of `OK` and `Cancel` in different parts of the UI.
 - Don't use buttons for a list of choices.
 - Separate destructive buttons from non-destructive buttons so that the user must make an intentional effort to select the button.
 - Use trailing ellipsis when the button opens another window, dialogue box, or app.

-- Use sentence case.
+Button labels should be contextual and descriptive.
+This helps users:
+- Distinguish verbs from nouns, for example, “email” can be either a verb or a noun.
+- Know what to expect.
+For example "Send email" is unambiguous about the action that the user is starting.
+- Be more task-efficient because users are less likely to either avoid selecting a button or undo an action caused by selecting a button that didn't do what they expected.

+Buttons imply actions.
+Verbs are the best way to encourage action.
+With this in mind, avoid generic words like `Yes`, `No`, `OK`, `Submit`, `Import` or `Start`.
+Instead, be task-specific and direct; use action verbs and imperative phrases in combination with nouns.
+For example, `Choose picture` rather than `Import`.
+If not using a specific action (as recommended), use the word `OK` rather than Ok, ok, or Okay.

-Guidelines for the language used in buttons include:
+Other guidelines for the language used in buttons include:

 - Use clear, precise, predictable language.
 - Lead with a verb that encourages an action, like `Cancel` and `Delete`.
 - Use one word for call-to-action (CTA) and text buttons unless there is a verb involved.
 - If not a common action (like `Done` or `Close`) use the {verb}+{noun} formula (such as, `Test connection` or `Add selected items`).
 - Don't include descriptors like "now".
 The resulting action from selecting a button should be instantaneous.
-- Be specific about single items (for example, `Choose picture` rather than `Import`).
-- If not using a specific action (as recommended), use the word `OK` rather than Ok, ok, or Okay.

 ### Checkboxes